autopkg/jss-recipes/README.md

 - The SmartGroupTemplate.xml file tells JSSImporter to create or update a smart group called [SoftwareName]-update-smart.
 The criteria of this group are:
     - the computer has the software in question installed
     - the version does not match the newest version that AutoPkg found
-    - the computer is a member of a group called "Testing" (which is created and maintained manually by the Casper admin)
+    - the computer is a member of a group called "Testing" (which is created and maintained manually by the Jamf admin)
 - The PolicyTemplate.xml file tells JSSImporter to create a single Self Service policy for each product, called Install Latest [SoftwareName].
 The policy:
     - installs the latest package file.
     - is scoped to the smart group mentioned above.